Does Homeowners Insurance Cover Asbestos Removal? Facts & FAQ

 Many policies will exclude losses that are reportedly due to “enforcement or violation of any law or ordinance regulating construction, demolition, repair of buildings or structures”, except as otherwise provided by the policy.

 What Does Homeowners Insurance Not Cover

 The point of exclusions in homeowners’ insurance policies is to specifically list the scenarios and parts of the dwelling that aren’t covered.
 Specific types of damage simply won’t be covered by even the most comprehensive policy.
-Here are a few common exclusions in most homeowner insurance policies:

 Can You Get Home Insurance with Asbestos Home Siding?

 Yes, you can.
 You can still get home insurance with asbestos siding, despite some required exclusions.
 Some insurance companies simply won’t cover asbestos siding on older houses.
 Being that older homes (such as those over 20 years old or more) are riskier overall, so many providers will require a home inspection before writing or renewing policies.

 Each state may have a different definition of an “old house”.
 Some states may list this as homes older than 25 years while others may list this as 40-50 years.
 An independent agency might be able to help you if you have difficulty finding asbestos insurance coverage.
 Independent insurance agents work with many providers and can help you locate an asbestos-specific policy–though it may cost more.

 Tips to Deal with Asbestos Insurance Claims

 It’s highly recommended by real estate experts that you hire a professional to remove asbestos.
 You can avoid unpaid asbestos insurance claims by not trying to remove or modify it yourself.
 So, although the cost is high, it’s worth it so that the work can be done safely.
 It’s also worth noting that local governments may also regulate DIY asbestos removal and may require certain permits and specific disposal methods.